alcasdev/webdriverio-cucumber-boilerplate/README.md

 - 'src' contains example features, step definitions (given, then, when), predefined steps and hooks.
 - 'wdio.conf.ts' is the main configuration file for WebdriverIO.

-## To-Do:
+## What to focus on:

-- we'll be focusing on the features written inside 'lab', predefined steps in 'src/steps' and custom steps stored in 'src/custom'.
+- we'll be focusing on the features written inside 'lab', predefined steps in 'src/steps' and custom steps stored in 'src/steps/support/custom'.
-- go to 'lab/features/1stday¿ and take a look at README.md
+- go to 'lab/features/1stday' and take a look at README.md

+## Day1:

+- Automation: WebdriverIO + Cucumber overview
+- Software Setup and Config
+- Feature Files and Step Definitions
+- Running our first set of Tests

+## Day2:

+- Comprehensive Test on Demo Site
+- Custom Steps
+- Create and Integrate a Custom Step
+- Misc.
+Actions in the Webdriver/Node execution space

 ====================